 Dr Jessica Johnson, professor of piano at the University of Wisconsin-Madison, organised a pedagogical workshop at the East Carolina University on 1 November, 2018.
-Using videos of performances on a DS5.5® keyboard manufactured by Steinbuhler & Company, this workshop will demonstrate effective strategies for teaching students with small hands.
+Using videos of performances on a Steinbuhler DS5.5® keyboard , she demonstrated effective strategies for teaching students with small hands.

 A piano teachers’ festival was held on October 13-14 2018 at the Sydney Conservatorium of Music.

-One of the presentations were given by Erica Booker, Ju-Yang Chi and Bronwen Ackermann about alternatively sized keyboards and the research underway at the Sydney University Medical School under Bronwen’s guidance.
-A student performed on a piano with 6 inch octave keyboard.
-He was connected to motion sensors to monitor muscular activity on both this keyboard and the conventional 6.5 inch octave keyboard.
+One of the presentations were given by Erica Booker, Ju-Yang Chi and Bronwen Ackermann about alternatively sized keyboards and the research underway at the Sydney University Medical School A student performed on a piano with 6 inch octave keyboard.
+He was connected to motion sensors to compare muscular activity on both this keyboard and the conventional 6.5 inch octave keyboard.
 Results were displayed on a large screen in real time.

-Boston pianist, Anna Arazi, ran a whole-day event on 15 January 2018 for local teachers and students at the Church of Our Savior in Brookline involving a Cunningham grand piano with DSS5.5® keyboard.
+Boston pianist, Anna Arazi, ran a whole-day event on 15 January 2018 for local teachers and students at the Church of Our Savior in Brookline.
+This event featured a Cunningham grand piano with DSS5.5® keyboard.
 The program included a presentation and discussion, try-out sessions and a short recital by Anna.

-Concert pianist Kathryn Mientka, who performs on a DS5.5® in a Yamaha grand piano, gave four recitals this summer in Sedona, Arizona, and in Paonia, Grand Junction and Montrose, Colorado.
+Concert pianist Kathryn Mientka, who performs on a DS5.5® in a Yamaha grand piano, gave four recitals this early in 2018 in Sedona, Arizona, and in Paonia, Grand Junction and Montrose, Colorado.

-Works by Liszt and Rachmaninoff – normally reserved for big-handed pianists – were featured.
+She performed works by Liszt and Rachmaninoff – normally reserved for big-handed pianists.

 Professor Carol Leone (Southern Methodist University, Dallas, Texas) gave a presentation and performance at the Juilliard School in New York in November 2017.
 There was much interest from both teachers and students.